awslabs/amazon-timestream-tools/tools/python/influxdb_v2_to_v3_migration/README.md

    ```shell
    python3.14 -m pip install .
    ```
+5. [Retrieve an operator token from your InfluxDB v2 instance](https://docs.aws.amazon.com/timestream/latest/developerguide/timestream-for-influx-getting-started-operator-token.html).
+An operator token is necessary for the migration.
+   - This can also be done by logging in to the InfluxDB v2 UI and cloning an existing operator token.
+6. Retrieve a token from your InfluxDB v3 instance.
+In Timestream for InfluxDB v3, they are placed in a secret in AWS Secrets Manager that is associated with the instance.
+In the AWS console, the secret ARN is included in the instance's summary.
-5. Create a secret in [AWS Secrets Manager](https://aws.amazon.com/secrets-manager/) containing your InfluxDB v2 and v3 tokens.
+7. Create a secret in [AWS Secrets Manager](https://aws.amazon.com/secrets-manager/) containing your InfluxDB v2 and v3 tokens.
 For example, using the AWS CLI:
    ```shell
    aws secretsmanager create-secret \
        --region us-west-2 \